Indigenous Climate Change & Climate Justice Teaching Materials & Advanced Bibliography

 Allen, Mark.
 1989.
 Native American control of tribal natural resource development in the context of the federal trust and tribal self-determination.
 Boston College Environmental Affairs Law Review.
 16: 857–895.
 American Indian Law Center.
 1999.
 Model Tribal Research Code.
 American Indian Law Center: New Mexico.
 Find here.

 Callaway, Don; Eamer, J.; Edwardsen, E.; Jack, C.; Marcy, S.; Olrun, A.; Patkotak, M.; Rexford, D.; Whiting, A. 1999.
 Effects of climate change on subsistence communities in Alaska.
 In: Weller, G.; Anderson, P.A., eds.
 Assessing the consequences of climate change for Alaska and the Bering Sea Region.
 Fairbanks, AK: University of Alaska Fairbanks, Center for Global Change and Arctic System Research: 59–73.
 Find here.

 Erwin, Martha L.; Munn, M.D.
 1997.
 Are walleye from Lake Roosevelt contaminated with mercury?
 Fact Sheet FS-102-97.
 Tacoma, WA: U.S. Department of the Interior, Geological Survey.
 Find here.

 Maynard, Nancy G., ed.
 1998.
 “Native peoples–native homelands climate change workshop: final report: circles of wisdom.”
 Washington, DC: U.S. Global Change Research Program.
 Find here.

-McDonald, M.J.; Muldowny, J. 1982.
+McDonald, Michael J. and John Muldowny.
+1982.
 TVA and the dispossessed.
 Knoxville, TN: The University of Tennessee Press.
 Find here.

 Mi'kmaw Ethics Watch.
 1999.
 Research Principles and Protocols.
 Find here.